First Tournament: Flair Showed, Foundations Needed

-Read report →Mixed-ability training every Wednesday.
+Read report →Touch training every Wednesday.
 Fixtures across North Wales and the borders.
-New players welcome, no kit needed for your first session.
+New players welcome, just bring trainers and a bit of energy.

 We started with a handful of players, a borrowed pitch at Colwyn Bay RFC, and a WhatsApp group.
-We now run weekly training and play fixtures across North Wales.
+We now field two mens teams, the Sharks and the Titans, in the North Wales Touch League.
 Touch is rugby with the contact taken out, so it suits anyone who wants to play, regardless of size, age or experience.

 Mixed ability.
 Real games.
 Pints after.
 New faces always welcome.